manas96/manas96.github.io/photography.md

 <details><summary>
 Camera
 </summary>
 I use a <a href="https://www.sony.co.in/electronics/cyber-shot-compact-cameras/dsc-hx400-hx400v">Sony DSC-HX400V</a> or a Nikon D5600.
+For budget macro, I use the standard 55mm kit lens mounted in reverse.
 </details>

 <html>